 I’ve heard some schools are “test blind” or “test free.”
 What do these mean and is there a difference?

 There is no difference between the terms, though “test free” is considered to be more inclusive.
 For the purposes of this blog, we’ll use the term “test free” to represent both.

-Indeed, a few colleges have opted to go test blind.
-Test blind is different from test optional.
+Indeed, some colleges have opted to go test free.
+Test free is different from test optional.
 Under a test-optional policy, colleges still welcome test scores from students who choose to submit them and consider them a valuable data point and part of the review process if testing is available.
 At the same time, they are confident in reviewing a file without a test score and still rendering a fair decision—in other words, students without scores are not disadvantaged.

-In contrast, if a school is test blind, it means they will not consider standardized testing at all.
+In contrast, if a school is test free, it means they will not consider standardized testing in their application review.
 Even if you have a 36 on the ACT, or a 1600 on the SAT, and you send it to them, they will not consider it as a part of your file.

-Most of the test-optional policies adopted by colleges and universities this year are intended to last only one year.
-However, a number of schools had already been considering making the jump to test optional, and some of those are launching longer pilot programs—for example, Tufts University will be launching a three-year pilot program and reevaluating after that, and the University of California system announced a five-year plan that includes test optional, then two years of test-blind admissions for residents, culminating in the creation of their own test.
-For the most part, we expect that we will not know about testing policies for the class of 2022 for quite some time (a year from now, or more) so we encourage most rising juniors to approach the testing process as they normally would.
+More than two-thirds of colleges and universities have stated at this point that they will remain test optional for the class of 2023, though many of the test-optional policies adopted are still only intended to last one more year.
+However, a number of schools had already been considering making the jump to being permanently test optional, and some of those have launched longer pilot programs—for example, Tufts University launched a three-year pilot program and will be reevaluating after that.
+For the most part, we expect that we will not know about the majority of testing policies for the class of 2023 for some time, so we encourage rising juniors to approach the testing process as they normally would.

 Policies are changing quickly, but we are here to help and will keep you as informed as possible.
 If you have specific questions about how to navigate test-optional or test-blind admissions, our admissions coaches can help.
 Contact us to learn more today.